IndrajeetPatil/ggstatsplot/README.md

 <img src="man/figures/README-ggcoefstats1-1.png" width="100%" />

-This default plot can be further modified to one’s liking with additional arguments (also, let’s use a robust linear model instead of a simple linear model now):
+This default plot can be further modified to one’s liking with additional arguments (also, let’s use a different model now):

 ``` r
 # for reproducibility